SXKDZ/papercli/README.md

 - `/open` - Open the PDF for the paper(s)
 - `/detail` - Show detailed metadata for the paper(s)
 - `/export` - Export paper(s) to a file or clipboard (BibTeX, Markdown, etc.)
+- `/copy-prompt` - Copy paper prompt to clipboard for use with any LLM
 - `/delete` - Delete the paper(s) from the library

 ### Collection Management